mechanicker/mechanicker.github.io/resume.md

 * Designed and implemented zero-configuration storage controller discovery in a data center based on ICMP/ICMPv6 packet broadcast/response mechanism.

 * Developed a prototype of scaleout distributed storage management to overcome limitations in the storage management suite allowing managing 500+ controllers from 50 with a single clustered installation of the storage management suite.

+* Designed and implemented a realtime SQL parser to translate Sybase specific syntax to Oracle

 ### Technical Specialist, [McAfee](http://mcafee.com)